-We only had one day to explore the Singapore Zoo (you can read about our experience by clicking here), River Safari and the Night Safari (click here to read our review) so can you can imagine we set a cracking pace.
-When we arrived at the River Safari we only had 1 hour before the park was closing.
+We only had one day to explore the Singapore Zoo, River Safari and the Night Safari so can you can imagine we set a cracking pace.
+When we arrived at the River Safari Singapore we only had 1 hour before the park was closing.
 The kids were keen to do the rides and give some of the animals a miss, especially ones they had seen before elsewhere.
 I think after being at Singapore Zoo all day, the animals weren’t much of a highlight.

 This is a great area for kids to learn all about the rivers of the world.
 We were wandering along reading about the rivers and where they are located in the world on the map boards.
 First up is the Mississippi River, animals displayed include an Alligator Snapping Turtle, Alligator Gar and the Mississippi Puddlefish, all of which were new to me.
 Moving on to the Congo and the Nile rivers, we saw an African Dwarf Crocodile, Tiger Fish, Giant Puffer Fish, Congo Tetra.
 Caelan loved the Tiger Fish with all his sharp teeth on show.
 The Ganges River included an Indian Gharial, which looks very similar to an alligator.
 There was also an enormous Goonch Catfish which I thought was rather ugly!